A Disturbing Case: Production

 A finished print was completed by late August 1969.
 It is listed as episode 22 in ITC publicity.

-Video and DVD release
+Home media

 The episode was released on VHS and several times on DVD with differing special features.
 "A Disturbing Case" was released by Carlton on DVD with the first episode "My Late Lamented Friend and Partner".
 Silent behind-the-scenes footage of this episode was included as an extra on the fourth region 2 DVD.
 Shot by a 2nd unit crew using stand-ins for the leads, the sequence ran to 1'06m.